Contents

 • Vending machines stocked with snacks and beverages

-• A Seine River cruise featuring an audio guide available in 14 languages, including French, English, Hindi, Arabic, German, Italian, Spanish, Portuguese, Russian, Polish, Dutch, Chinese, Japanese, and Korean
+• Audio guide available in 14 languages, including French, English, Hindi, Arabic, German, Italian, Spanish, Portuguese, Russian, Polish, Dutch, Chinese, Japanese, and Korean

 Wheelchair accessible path at a bustling port with docked ships in the background.